 METHODS: Infla-Kine was administered twice daily to 24 health volunteers for 4 weeks.
 Quantitative RT-PCR was used to assess mRNA transcripts of IL-1b, IL8, IL-6, NF-κB, and TNF-α from peripheral blood mononuclear cells (PBMC).
 C reactive protein (CRP) was measured from serum.
 Additionally, quality of life questionnaires were employed to assess general feeling of well-being.
 Assessments were made before treatment and at conclusion of treatment (4 weeks).

 RESULTS: As compared to pre-treatment, after 4 weeks, a statistically significant reduction of IL8, IL-6, NF-κB, and TNF-α transcripts was observed in PBMC.
 Furthermore, reduction of IL-1b transcript and serum CRP was observed but did not reach statistical significance.
 Quality of life improvements were most prevalent in muscle and joint pains.

 CONCLUSIONS: Overall, our data demonstrate that twice daily administration of Infla-Kine for 4 weeks reduces inflammatory markers and quality of life in healthy volunteers.

 Mikirova, Nina A; Kesari, Santosh; Ichim, Thomas E; and Riordan, Neil H, "Effect of Infla-Kine supplementation on the gene expression of inflammatory markers in peripheral mononuclear cells and on C-reactive protein in blood."
 (2017).
-All Publications.
+Journal Articles and Abstracts.
 318.